 Psst, find similar tables and chairs at your local street furniture market — Oshiwara furniture market and Chor Bazaar in Mumbai; Sikanderpur market in Gurgaon; Amar Colony and Kirti Nagar in Delhi; Poddar road and Bowbazar in Kolkata; and Juna Bazaar and Baji Rao road in Pune.
 And get them painted!

-Got small kitchen issues?
-Want to save space but also want a sleek and tidy look?
+Got small space issues?
+Want to save space but also want a sleek look?
 Try a horizontal scheme like this one!
-It includes rows of narrow base drawers with stainless steel channels at the top of each (for easy pull-out), and wall cabinets with lift-up handles (to open up out and upwards).
+This small Indian kitchen design includes rows of narrow base drawers with stainless steel channels at the top of each (for easy pull-out), and wall cabinets with lift-up handles (to open up out and upwards).
 We’re especially loving the sage green and off-grey cabinetry with the traditional black granite countertop.

 Speaking of green, here’s a kitchen slaying an apple green hue.

 So, those are our Indian kitchen design ideas for you!
 What design are you planning to go for?
 We’d love to know in the comments below!